Yifan-Gao/Distractor-Generation-RACE/README.md

 # Distractor-Generation-RACE
-Implementation for our AAAI 2019 paper: Generating Distractors for Reading Comprehension Questions from Real Examinations https://arxiv.org/abs/1809.02768
+Dataset for our AAAI 2019 paper: Generating Distractors for Reading Comprehension Questions from Real Examinations https://arxiv.org/abs/1809.02768

+**Currently the code is available upon request.
+The code is shared for research perpose only.
+Please do NOT email me if you are working on a course project.**

 If you use our data or code, please cite our paper as follows:
 ```tex